Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Acceleration (and Force) Bounds

 where, as throughout this work, the simply denoted variances on the righthand side of Eq. (\ref{potential-eq}) are computed with the density matrix $\rho_{\Lambda}$.
 In the high temperature (i.e., classical) limit, the variance of the velocity for any systems with a Hamiltonian of the form of Eq. (\ref{eq:HLAMBDA}),

-If, for energy densities set by the temperature $T$ in the region of interest, the potential energy scales as a power law of the spatial distances then both the kinetic and potential energy will scale linearly in the temperature $T$.
-In such instances, we may, for the said temperatures $T$, bound the variance of $\tilde{H}_i^H$ by that of the local kinetic energy term $K^H_{i}=\frac{\left(p_{i \ell}^{H}(t)\right)^{2}}{2 m}$ times a constant ${\sf C}$, i.e.,
+If, for energy densities set by the temperature $T$ in the region of interest, the potential energy varies as a power law of the spatial distances then, in the semiclassical limit where computations with the classical canonical ensemble are valid, both the average kinetic and average potential energies will scale linearly in the temperature $T$.
+In such instances, if the potential and kinetic energies are comparable, we may, for the said temperatures $T$, bound the variance of $\tilde{H}_i^H$ by that of the local kinetic energy term $K^H_{i}=\frac{\left(p_{i \ell}^{H}(t)\right)^{2}}{2 m}$ times (in the regime where classical canonical averages may be performed) a temperature independent constant ${\sf C}$ that is of order unity, i.e.,

 This yields

 The largest upper bound in Eq. (\ref{upper-a}) applies when the global average of Eq. (\ref{potential-eq1}) may be invoked in the inequalities of Eqs. (\ref{potential-eq}, \ref{potential-eq2}).